MediaComem/comem-travel-log-ionic-setup/README.md

 Now that you have login and logout functionality, and an authentication service that stores an authentication token, you can authenticate for other API calls.

-Looking at the API documentation, at some point you will need to [create an issue](https://mediacomem.github.io/comem-citizen-engagement-api/#issues_post).
+Looking at the API documentation, at some point you will need to [create a trip](https://comem-travel-log-api.herokuapp.com/#api-Trips-CreateTrip).
 The documentation states that you must send a bearer token in the `Authorization` header, like this:

 ```
-POST /api/issues HTTP/1.1
+POST /api/trips HTTP/1.1
 Authorization: Bearer 0a98wumv
 Content-Type: application/json